-The digital applications, software and smart devices you are trusting your health with are actually selling you out.
-Mobile application you are using to track your daily activity level, heart rate and calories consume are actually collecting your data in terms of stats and selling that out t the advertisement companies.
-Than companies like Facebook, and YouTube use this data to show you advertisements that might interest you.
+The digital applications, software, and smart devices you are trusting your health with are actually selling you out.
+The mobile application you are using to track your daily activity level, heart rate, and calories consumed is actually collecting your data in terms of stats and selling that out t the advertisement companies.
+Then companies like Facebook and YouTube use this data to show you advertisements that might interest you.
 Thus you will be spending more time and money online.

-However this is not the case yet but they do have access to some of your very detailed wellbeing data and they are selling it out.
-Information about your mobility, activity level, sleep and work pattern is being collected and sold.
-If it sounds scary to you do not worry google has offered a solution on this.
+However, this is not the case yet but they do have access to some of your very detailed digital wellbeing data and they are selling it out.
+Information about your mobility, activity level, sleep, and work pattern is being collected and sold.
+IF this sounds scary to you do not worry google has offered a solution to this.